scott-knight/linux-on-windows-11/customize-linux.md

 ## Install Yarn

 NVM no longer honors global installs of yarn.
-You will need to install Yarn in node version you are running.
+You will need to install Yarn in the node version you are running.
 I also ran into an issue when using earlier versions of node while trying to run yarn.
-I ended up having use the node to get yarn to work as expected.
+I ended up having use the current node to get yarn to work as expected.

 To install yarn, run the following: